Azure/azure-sql-database-samples/Django/README.md

 5. Edit settings.py with your database settings.
-Replace the sqllite settings to this one
+Make sure you change your credentials.

          DATABASES = {